john-smilga/react-testing-course/01-rtl-tutorial/README.md

 userEvent.setup() goes before render() to make sure all the fake mouse and keyboard stuff is ready before your component appears, just like in a real browser.

+Yes, `userEvent.setup()` should ideally be called before `render()`.
+Here's why:

+- `userEvent.setup()` initializes the user event utilities and prepares them for use.
+- `render()` renders the component into the testing environment.
+- By calling `userEvent.setup()` before `render()`, you ensure that the user event utilities are ready to be used when the component is rendered.

+This setup ensures that all user interactions are properly simulated and recorded, providing a more accurate and reliable testing environment.
+While the code might still work with userEvent.setup() after render(), following this order ensures the most reliable test behavior and follows the established testing patterns in the React community.

 ## Verify Error Message

 ```tsx